pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 names of the record fields containing the topic and the data, and constructs the notifications (the dicts) with the values of those fields.
 The notification's data is simple the record data, so if the record data was encrypted, the notification data will also be encrypted.
+The keys of the event record notification are not reflective of the sequence item class.

 The ``topic`` value can be resolved to a Python class, such as a domain event class.
 An object instance, such as a domain event